dahak-metagenomics/dahak/docs/comparison_snakemake.md

 }
 ```

+(Note that there are multiple "k values" being specified here, but these
+correspond to different steps in the workflow.
+The `kvalues` key in
+the `compute_read_signatures` and `compute_assembly_signatures` section
+provides the k values used in the intermediate steps of the workflow,
+and should be a superset of the the k values provided to the build rule.

+To use custom values for these parameters, put the configuration dictionary
-Put these in a JSON file (e.g., `config/custom_workflowparams.json`
+above (or any subset of it) into a JSON file (e.g.,
-in the `workflows` directory) and pass the name of the config file
+`config/custom_workflowparams.json` in the `workflows` directory) and pass the
-to Snakemake using the `--configfile` flag:
+name of the config file to Snakemake using the `--configfile` flag:

 ```
 $ snakemake --configfile=config/custom_workflowparams.json [FLAGS] <target>